NZRufus/Pima-Indians-Diabetes/README.md

 **Data Sources**

-Thanks to the Data UCI database repository where the data was obtained.
+Thanks to the UCI database repository where the data was obtained.
 It was the Pima Indians file that had 768 subjects measured across 8 predicter variables and 1 outcome variable (whether have diabetes or not).

 **Methods Used and Questions Asked**